allanpaiste/robomongo-shell/bin/README.md

 make -j9

 # You might be getting "WARNING: can't open config file: @rpath/@rpath/openssl.cnf" at the end end of
-# the build process which you can ignore
+# the build process which you CAN ignore
 ```

 Install Gcc & CMake